 “Our hearts grow tender with childhood memories and love of kindred, and we are better throughout the year for having, in spirit, become a child again at Christmas time.” – Laura Ingalls Wilder

-Christmas is the one day of the year where all of our inner children are invited to come out and play.
+Christmas is the one day of the year when all of our inner children are invited to come out and play.
 I think we should embrace that feeling every day.
 After all, getting older doesn’t mean giving up on fun!

 19. The best Christmas gift suggestions ever…